franciscop/happy/README.md

 npm install happy -g
 ```

 Then you can run it in your console, either with just `happy` or with `happy "Message"`.
-Feel free to run `happy --help` for help:
+Run `happy --help` anytime:

 ```bash
 $ happy --help